armory/docs/content/en/docs/armory-agent/_index.md

 ---
-title: "Armory Agent for Kubernetes"
+title: "Armory Agent for Spinnaker™"
-linkTitle: "Armory Agent for Kubernetes"
 weight: 20
 no_list: true
 description: >